defmonk0/infinite-eclipse-notes/sessions/(18) Get Shit Done.md

 * *Infinite Eclipse* made their way over.
   * *Florian* tailed behind the group just in case, using *Beaks* as a mid-way point to watch from.
 * *Balazar Lasa*, disguised as a human, entered and dropped the disguise.
-  * Informed the party that the killings were him, in self defense.
+  * Informed *the party* that the killings were him, in self defense.
   * Planned to turn himself in, but had an item he didn't want the guard to get ahold of.
   * His master (*Meriele Iranapha*) wasn't responding due to likely being astral projected at the moment, and *Infinite Eclipse* was the next option he thought of.
   * Wants them to hold on to an artifact until he can get free to re-collect it.
     * Has a plan to prove his innocence using speak with dead and a head of one of the victims.
-  * Was a little thrown off, but not deterred, by the party's drug mule job.
+  * Was a little thrown off, but not deterred, by *the party*'s drug mule job.
   * DO NOT LET THE BOX GET TAKEN.
   * ALSO DON'T FUCKING LOOK AT IT.
   * Also gave the option of dropping it off to *Meriele Iranapha* if she's around and they have the chance.